 - We are committed to providing opportunities for the children to play outside both individually or in small groups while social distancing as much as possible. - Playground time will be on a rotating schedule by classroom. - Children will have one-time use, disposable paper cups to access water when needed. - Children will use their classroom bathrooms during playground time one at a time. - All games, equipment, and structure handles will be sanitized between classroom playground times according to our protocols based on national, state, and local guidelines. - Face coverings will not be required during playground time or vigorous outside physical activity unless this has been mandated by state or local government.
 They will store their face covering with their belongings to put back on when they come inside.
-They will be guided to follow CDC recommendations for taking on and off face coverings. - The children will be given reminders about social distancing on the playground.
+They will be guided to follow CDC recommendations for taking on and off face coverings. - $\circ~$ The children will be given reminders about social distancing on the playground.

-Kindergarten Reading and Art:
+Kindergarten Reading:

-- Jessie, the Reading Specialist, and Janine, the Art Teacher, will be collecting Kindergarten students outside their classrooms and bringing them to their respective rooms which have been sanitized according to our sanitation protocols and guidelines. - Each classroom of Kindergarten students will have their own time for Reading and for Art to prevent the mixing of classes. - Dismissal: (see EC and Elementary Dismissal Procedures on page 15) - Children will be called for dismissal one at a time using walkie talkies and will be guided out to the car line. - Parents/Guardians will be asked to wear a face covering while waiting for their child/children.
+- Jessie, the Reading Specialist, will be collecting Kindergarten students outside their classrooms and bringing them to her room which has been sanitized according to our sanitation protocols and guidelines. - Each classroom of Kindergarten students will have their own time for Reading to prevent the mixing of classes. - Dismissal: (see EC and Elementary Dismissal Procedures on page 15) - Children will be called for dismissal one at a time using walkie talkies and will be guided out to the car line. - Parents/Guardians will be asked to wear a face covering while waiting for their child/children.